jtdaugherty/brick/docs/guide.rst

 Extents
 =======

-When an application needs to know where a particular widget was drawn by the renderer, the application can request that the renderer record the *extent* of the widget--its upper-left corner and size--and provide it in an event handler.
+When an application needs to know where a particular widget was drawn by the renderer, the application can request that the renderer record the *extent* of the widget--its upper-left corner and size--and provide access to it in an event handler.
+Extents are represented using Brick's ``Brick.Types.Extent`` type.
 In the following example, the application needs to know where the bordered box containing "Foo" is rendered:

 .. code:: haskell